BawdyAnarchist/quBSD/Future_Development.md

 NEW CHANGES

-	IPV4 and _ipv4 in VMs need examined
-	Check how much `jail -R` cleans up (forcible jail removal).
-Like control netmap /qubsd/$JAIL/tmp/qubsd_dhcp

 	LINGERING
-		With rootjails on shutdown, they need their symlinks deleted on release to prevent annoyances of lingering symlinks review if named needs restarted, it might chk_valid_ipv4
+		review if named needs restarted, it might chk_valid_ipv4
-		chk_isqubsd_ipv4 --> latter appears unused, as [-x] for get_jail_parameter -x IVP4 is never specified anywhere qb-hostnet --> make sure it's generalized as well, or just hand jam it qb-connect, qb-start
+		chk_isqubsd_ipv4 --> latter appears unused, as [-x] for get_jail_parameter -x IVP4 is never specified anywhere qb-connect, qb-start
 		control_netmap still looks like its not removing jails.
 Culd just be my aggressive testing syncronize the jail.conf.d's